 Workshops at In Step

-In Step’s clinicians regularly hold workshops at both our Fairfax and Sterling locations to address a wide range of topics of interest to our families and the community.
+In Step’s clinicians regularly hold workshops to address a wide range of topics of interest to our families and the community.
 These sessions are packed with practical tools, important information and lots of time for Q and A.

 Saturday, April 29th